 Coffee Break Chinese

 The coffee break series is popular for many languages but new to Chinese.
 These lessons last around 30 minutes each and are suitable for beginner students.
 It’s hosted by a foreign guy and Chinese girl.
 She explains a lot of things to him and you see him try to put it all together.
 It’s kind of like sitting in on a private class.
-Because it’s made for beginner students, the lessons contain a lot of English.
+They also have a premium version which you can learn more about here.

 Fluenz is an old-school course for learning Chinese.
 It’s made for absolute beginners and designed to teach you the basics.
 But, it’s not very good and is one of the most expensive products you’ll find.
 There is a strange emphasis on exercises involving typing pinyin and they don’t even introduce Chinese characters.
 Read the full review of Fluenz Mandarin.

 I’ve never used Rosetta Stone so maybe I shouldn’t comment on it, but I’m going to.
 I’ve never heard anything good about it.
 It’s expensive, and from what I can tell, worse than other free resources.
 To me, it represents the era when language learning was prohibitively expensive.
 Luckily, times have changed.

 There are some Chinese language lessons available on Spotify.
 They wouldn’t necessarily be the ideal way to study Chinese, but if you’re already a subscriber to Spotify, you may find them as a helpful addition.
 Personally, I’d rather stick to other courses for studying Chinese and use Spotify as a way to start incorporating some Chinese music into my passive listening time.